stefan22/urals/README.md

 ### **Ural** is a brand of Russian motorbikes and this is another boris bikes exercise

+We are building a system that manages bikes that can be rented by users from docking stations and returned there at the end of the rental.
+The bikes can break while being used, in which case they will not be available for rental after they are returned.
+There is a garage that can fix broken bikes.
+A van is used to move broken bikes from the stations to the garage.
+It can also be used to take fixed bikes back to the station(s).
+The van, all stations and the garage have fixed capacity, so they cannot take more bikes than they can hold.

 ```
 As a member of the public,
 So that I can get across town,